[Reply] Best practices for customer support and community engagement on social media

 Some folks on the team at Buffer like to keep a folder of ready-to-go GIFs on their computer, and change them up every few weeks so we're not reusing the same ones forever!

-Easily move a public Tweet to a Direct Message (so you can collect private or sensitive information) by including a special link in your response.
+Sometimes you might need to collect private or sensitive information from a user.
+In that case, you can easily move a public Tweet to a Direct Message by including a special link in your response.
 Simply click the Include Direct Message Link option when you're crafting your response, and Twitter will convert this unique link into a special button that users can click on to initiate sending you a Direct Message, all without having to worry about Twitter permissions!

 Set up Twitter Searches and engage with more users